hk4/learnBTC/README.md

 Note: TableView = TwitterDataTableViewController, GraphView = PriceGraphViewController (no relation to prior classes used in GraphADT/GraphViz/Social Networks/other labs)

-## Vision Statement
-The goal of learnBTC is to provide a better qualitative method of analyzing bitcoin price trends to social activity on Twitter.
-The purpose of learnBTC is as an independent analysis tool for understanding the relationship between bitcoin price and Twitter activity.
-Twitter activity was selected to understand the true scope and impact of Bitcoin on the general population.
-This Twitter activity represents a sampled portion of the population in order to see how relevant, prevalent, and active BTC actually is to the entire population.
-Thus, we will be able to meaningfully investigate the relationship between Twitter activity and bitcoin price fluctuations.

 ## Feature List
 ### Bitcoin Price Graph
 * Display graph of BTC price over a domain of dates and a codomain of BTC price.